reuven/oreilly-2025-04April-python/README.md

 # Notes and programs from "First steps with Python"

-This repo contains the Jupyter notebook + files from my training for O'Reilly in Feb-March 2025.
+This repo contains the Jupyter notebook + files from my training for O'Reilly in April 2025.
 It'll remain open, so you can review the material later on.

 Enjoy!